Jakub Świnka: Life

 Wladislaus assumed the power in Greater Poland and Pomerania, and added those lands to his tiny domain of Cuyavia.
 However, the struggle against other pretenders (Henry III of Głogów and Wenceslaus II of Bohemia) weakened his rule and finally led to a conflict with the Catholic hierarchy. Świnka broke the pacts he had with Wladislaus, and on 25 July 1300 crowned Wenceslaus II as the King of Poland.
 It is probable that he lost his belief in weak Wladislaus and saw the new king as the Slavic ruler who could be able to group all Polish lands in one hand.
-However, the new ruler adopted a pro-German position and started promoting Germanised Silesians over Polish-speaking priests and politicians.
-Since 1304 king Wenceslaus also supported Jan Muskata, Cracow bishop of German-Silesian origin, in his struggle for separation of the Diocese of Cracow from the bishopric of Gniezno, which only embittered the conflict.
+However, the new ruler adopted a pro-German position and started promoting Germanized Silesians over Polish-speaking priests and politicians.
+Since 1304 king Wenceslaus also supported Jan Muskata, Kraków bishop of German-Silesian origin, in his struggle for separation of the Diocese of Kraków from the bishopric of Gniezno, which only embittered the conflict.
 This led to yet another vote, after which Świnka resumed good relation with dukes of Cuyavia, relatives of defeated Wladislaus.

 After the sudden death of Wenceslaus II on 21 June 1305, Świnka yet again supported Wladislaus.
-It is not known how he reacted to assassination of Wenceslaus' son, Wenceslas III of Bohemia less than a year later.
+It is not known how he reacted to assassination of Wenceslaus' son, Wenceslaus III of Bohemia less than a year later.
 After a short fight, Wladislaus recaptured all his lands in Cuyavia, and then conquered Lesser Poland and Pomerania.
 Greater Poland, to which the city of Gniezno belongs, was conquered by Henry III of Głogów and Jakub Świnka moved to Uniejów and Łowicz, cities controlled by Wladislaus.

 On 20 March 1306 Świnka restarted the conflict against Jan Muskata.
-This time the bishop of Cracow was not backed by the rulers of Bohemia who lost all their influence in Poland, while Świnka was strongly endorsed by Wladislaus.
+This time the bishop of Kraków was not backed by the rulers of Bohemia who lost all their influence in Poland, while Świnka was strongly endorsed by Wladislaus.
 This led to Muskata being deprived of his post on 14 June 1308.
 The archbishop of Gniezno resumed his control over Lesser Poland.
 However, after 1311 there are no mentions of his political activity.
 It is probable that he retired due to old age and poor health.

 He died on 4 March 1314 and was buried in St. George's Church, Gniezno.
 It took another six years for his protégé Wladislaus to finally reunite Poland and be crowned as Polish king.